 Visit the Lyndoch Lavender Farm set amongst the vineyards of the lower Barossa Ranges.
 There are plenty of lavender products in the shop to check out and I highly recommend having a bite to eat as you sit among the lavender fields and enjoy stunning views across the Barossa Ranges.

 The lavender farm is open daily from September to December and then weekends only between January and August.
 The farm is located on the corner of Hoffnungsthal and Tweedies Gully Roads, Lyndoch.

 10. Hot Air Balloon Barossa

 If you are visiting the Barossa for a special event and wondering what to do in the Barossa to mark the occasion, why not take a hot air balloon Barossa experience.
 Experience amazing panoramic views of the Barossa from high above.
-Click here to check out some of the hot air balloon experiences available in the region.

 Family Friendly Barossa Accommodation

 The Barossa Valley encompasses various small towns including Tanunda, Angaston, Rowland Flat and Lyndoch.
 Throughout these towns, there are a range of great family friendly places to stay in the Barossa.
 It really doesn’t matter which location you choose as all the Barossa wineries and attractions will require you to drive to them.

 Whether you prefer flashy Barossa Valley hotels or cosy family cabins, you are bound to find somewhere to stay in Barossa Valley that meets your family’s requirements.